e-dant/watcher/readme.md

 4. Safe
 > We run this project through
 [unit tests against all available sanitiziers](https://github.com/e-dant/watcher/actions).
-The code is safe (with reasonably high certainty), simple and clean.
-(This includes thread safety.)
+The code is safe (with reasonable certainty) and simple.
+(This includes thread, memory, bounds, type and resource safety.)

 5. Dependency free
 > *Watcher* depends on the C++ Standard Library.
 For efficiency,